Last Updated on October 14, 2024

 Naval Reserve Officers Training Corps

-The Naval Reserve Officers Training Corps (NROTC) aims to develop college students while instilling the Navy core values of honor, courage, and commitment morally, psychologically, and physically in them.
+The Naval Reserve Officers Training Corps (NROTC) is all about developing college students by building them up morally, mentally, and physically with the Navy’s core values of honor, courage, and commitment.

-The program prepares young men and women for leadership roles in the Navy and Marine Corps, which are becoming increasingly technical.
+The program gets young men and women ready for leadership roles in the Navy and Marine Corps, where things are becoming more and more technical.

 Academics